-We, Joel Freundt, Chief Executive Officer, and Thomas Chesterman, Chief Financial Officer, of SenesTech, Inc. (the "Company"), hereby certify that the Company's Annual Report on Form 10-K for the year ended December 31, 2022, as filed with the Securities and Exchange Commission on March 16, 2023 pursuant to Section 13(a) of the Securities Exchange Act of 1934 (the "Report"), fully complies with the requirements of that section.

-We further certify that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+We, Joel Freundt, President and Chief Executive Officer, and Thomas Chesterman, Vice President, Chief Financial Officer, Treasurer and Secretary of SenesTech, Inc. (the "Company"), do hereby certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to our knowledge, (i) the Company's Annual Report on Form 10-K for the year ended December 31, 2023 (the "Report"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Joel Fruendt
+/s/ Joel Fruendt /s/ Thomas Chesterman

-/s/ Thomas Chesterman Thomas Chesterman
+Joel Fruendt Thomas Chesterman

-Joel Fruendt Chief Executive Officer
+President and Chief Executive Officer Vice President, Chief Financial Officer, Treasurer and Secretary

-Chief Financial Officer
+Dated: February 21, 2024 Dated: February 21, 2024